 Over the weekend, a horrific crime.
-A young white girl in Tennessee is set on fire and burned to death.
+A young white girl is set on fire and burned to death.

 By Wednesday, CNN figures it is a "story" and publishes a three paragraph article.

 A young Bosnian refugee is beaten to death by hammer-wielding youth.
 The story hardly gets a mention - and CNN finds it convenient not to mention the race of the attackers.